-This statement of purpose sets out our aims and objectives, philosophy of education and care, and the range of facilities and the services we offer to our children.
+This statement of purpose sets out our aims and objectives, philosophy of education and care, and the range of facilities and the services we offer to the children at The Loddon School.

 The Loddon School is registered for children from the ages of 8-19 and provides a service wholly or mainly for children under the age of 18.